-We face competition from a large number of competitors, including Marvell and Phison.
-We expect to face increased competition in the future from our current and potential competitors.
-In addition, some of our customers have developed products and technologies that could replace their need for our products or otherwise reduce their demand for our products.
+We face competition from a number of competitors, including Marvell and our flash memory customers.
+We expect to face competition in the future from our current and potential competitors.
+In addition, some of our flash memory customers have developed products and technologies that could replace their need for our products or otherwise reduce their demand for our products.

 Some of our current and potential competitors have longer operating histories, greater name recognition, access to larger customer bases and significantly greater financial, sales and marketing, manufacturing, distribution, technical and other resources than we have.
 As a result, they may be able to respond more quickly to changing customer demands or to devote greater resources to the development, promotion and sales of their products than we can.
 Our current and potential competitors may develop and introduce new products that will be priced lower, provide superior performance or achieve greater market acceptance than our products.
-In addition, if we or our customers are unable to procure sufficient suppliers of flash memory, our customers may seek to purchase SSD solutions from other suppliers.
+For our SSD solutions, if we are unable to procure sufficient supplies of flash memory, our customers may seek to purchase SSD solutions from other suppliers.